feniljain/knowledge-base/linux/kernel/eBPF/README.md

 - An eBPF playground: https://github.com/quarkslab/peetch
 - Use this as skeleton for your eBPF golang application: https://github.com/rafaeldtinoco/drafts
 - a prototype networking bpf loader: https://github.com/redhat-et/bpfd
+- Package, distribute, and run eBPF programs in JSON or in WASM module: https://github.com/eunomia-bpf/eunomia-bpf

 ## Reddit and twitter threads: